MiguelMJ/Candle/README.md

 _This library is meant to be used in SFML applications, so it's assumed that you are familiar with the process of compiling them.
 If you are not, [you can learn in the official website](https://www.sfml-dev.org/tutorials/2.5/)_ .

+- If you want to build the docs, Doxygen 1.9.1 is required.

 ## Example program

 I will assume that you have SFML installed in your system.
 If we have a project with the following structure: